ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 ***Example:***

-Let's make changes to the example in the [Quick Start](/swan-lake/learn/testing-quick-start) page to define a test double for the  `clientEndpont` object.
+Let's make changes to the example in the [Quick Start](/swan-lake/learn/testing-quick-start) to define a test double for the  `clientEndpont` object.

 Note that only the `get` function is implemented since it is the only function used in the sample.
-Attempting to call any other member function of `clientEndpoint` will result in a runtime error.
+Attempting to call any other member function of the `clientEndpoint` will result in a runtime error.

 ***main_test.bal***